dennisvantonder/dennisvantonder/README.md

 - 👋 Hi, I’m Dennis van Tonder
 - 👀 I’m interested in software develpment and I am very passionate about technology and more specifically in programming.
-- 🌱 I’m currently an intern as a Support Engineer for EOH.
+- 🌱 I’m currently working for EOH as a Support Engineer.
 - 📫 You can reach me via my linkedIn account: www.linkedin.com/in/dennis-van-tonder-6a4872231